aiidateam/aiida-tutorials/docs/pages/2019_IIT_Mandi_India/sections/setup.rst

  - Open a web browser **on your laptop** and paste the URL.
  - You will see a list of folders on your personal VM.

-While keeping the first ``ssh`` connection running, open another ``ssh`` connection in a second terminal and type ``workon aiida`` here too.
+While keeping the first ``ssh`` connection running, open a second ``ssh`` connection in a separate terminal and execute ``workon aiida`` there as well.
-**This** terminal is the one we will actually use in this tutorial.
+We will use the second terminal to directly interact with the virtual machine on the command line, while we use the first one to only serve the jupyter notebook.

 .. note::

-   Our SSH configuration assumes that ``jupyter`` will serve the notebooks on port 8888.
+    You can safely ignore all warnings related to port forwarding when opening a second ssh connection.
-   If you want to serve notebooks on different ports, you'll also need to adjust the SSH configuration.
+    Those are caused by the fact that the ports are now already in use which in this context is perfectly fine.

 .. _2019_mandi_setup_downloading_files: